by Anthony Clark

 This is how to use a heat transfer printer and how to transfer designs onto surfaces in general.
 Keep in mind that this takes a good amount of practice.
-Heat transferring is an art and a skill, and like with most other art forms and skills, you should not expect to master it overnight.
+Heat transfer is an art and a skill, and like with most other art forms and skills, you should not expect to master it overnight.

 In this sense, when buying a printer of this class, it is essential to evaluate the following points:

-This is a very important aspect to consider, depending on the type of printing you want to make.
-In this sense, if the goal of sublimation is to give a personalized look to small objects (cover letters, key chains, etc.), then this factor can be completely forgotten; However, if you plan to sublimate large objects (shirts, fabrics, etc.), then it is essential to evaluate the maximum print size.
+This is a crucial aspect to consider, depending on the type of printing you want to make.
+In this sense, if sublimation aims to give a personalized look to small objects (cover letters, key chains, etc.), then this factor can be forgotten entirely.
+On the other hand, it is essential to evaluate the maximum print size if you plan to sublimate important things (shirts, fabrics, etc.).